-If there's one thing I hate about Thailand, it's jet lag.
+If there's one thing I don't enjoy about Thailand, it's jet lag.

-Jet lag causes fatigue, insomnia and even symptoms like constipation and nausea.
+Jet lag causes fatigue, insomnia and even constipation.

-Seriously, once I'm over it, it's enough to make me not want to step on a plane and go home again.
+Seriously, it's enough to make me not want to take a long-haul flight again.

 Flying West to East is notoriously bad, and with 7 hours difference between my home country and Thailand, it can make me feel like a zombie for days.